Shahzaib7866/ecommerce_Nextjs16/README.md

 i have deployed it on vercel as well

 after one week when i run frontend again it start panicing and reloading within a time of fractions. when i debug i figure out the issue is with
-Turbopack crashes on edge cases. to stable Developement enviroment use Webpack as it is more mature.
+Turbopack, it crashes on edge cases. to stable Developement enviroment use Webpack as it is more mature.

 All we need to do use this "dev": "next dev --webpack", in scripts of package.json